-With the support from consultants specialised in community housing, the council worked together with a co-housing group, founded in the year 2000, to deliver the scheme: the co-housing group and consultants developed a detailed client brief with funding from the former Homes and Communities Agency, which facilitated the disposal of the site and was used by the council to tender for a development partner.
-The council could then develop the city's first council-enabled co-housing scheme in close collaboration with its future residents: once the site was allocated to the co-housing group, a development partner would have the security of a pool of buyers already committed to the scheme, which reduced the risk of purchasing and developing the site.
+With the support from consultants specialised in community housing, the council worked together with a co-housing group, founded in the year 2000, to deliver the scheme: the co-housing group and consultants developed a detailed client brief with funding from the former Homes and Communities Agency, which facilitated the disposal of the site and was used by the council to tender for a development partner.55 The council could then develop the city's first council-enabled co-housing group, a development partner would have the security of a pool of buyers already committed to the scheme, which reduced the risk of purchasing and developing the site.
 At the design stage future residents and interested members of the co-housing group had to confirm their commitment to the scheme.